 Company-level complaint data in the report uses a three-month rolling average of complaints sent to companies for response.
 This data lags other complaint data in this report by two months to reflect the 60 days companies have to respond to complaints, confirming a commercial relationship with the consumer.
-Regarding normalizing the data, the CFPB is seeking input on ways to enable the public to more easily understand company-level information and make comparisons through a Request for Information .
+Regarding normalizing the data, the CFPB is seeking input on ways to enable the public to more easily understand company-level information and make comparisons through a .
 The comment period closes August 31, 2015.

 Product Spotlight: Debt Collection